xfbs/passgen/NOTES.md

 ### Linear parsing

-Intead of parsing into a tree-like structure with linked lists, allow parsing into a linear buffer.
-Not really necessary.
+~Intead of parsing into a tree-like structure with linked lists, allow parsing into a linear buffer.~ Not really necessary.

+Instead, maybe some of the code could be changed from using linked lists to using an array.

 ### Add return wrapper type for parsing